rafaski/ecommerce_api/README.md

 ### Motives
 The main reason for creating this application was to learn new technologies and build a real-world application from scratch.
+The main emphasis was put at complex `SQLAlchemy` operations, table relationships, data migration with `Alembic` and complex authentication with `oauth2` and `JWTs`

 #### Main features:
 - Built with `FastAPI`